Frequently Asked Questions About Breast Lift Surgery

 Step 4 – Closing the incisions

 After your breasts are reshaped and excess skin is removed, the remaining skin is tightened as the incisions are closed.
-Some incision lines resulting from breast lift are concealed in the natural breast contours; however, others are visible on the breast surface.
+Some incision lines resulting from a breast lift are concealed in the natural breast contours; however, others are visible on the breast surface.
 Incision lines are permanent, but in most cases will fade and significantly improve over time.
 Sutures are layered deep within the breast tissue to create and support the newly shaped breasts.
 Sutures, skin adhesives and/or surgical tape may be used to close the skin.

 Step 5 – See the results

-The results of your breast lift surgery in Minneapolis-St. Paul are immediately visible.
+The results of your breast lift surgery in Minneapolis-St. Paul is immediately visible.
 Over time, post-surgical swelling will resolve and incision lines will fade.
 Satisfaction with your new image should continue to grow as you recover and realize the fulfillment of your goal for breasts which have been restored to a more youthful and uplifted position.

 What risks are associated with breast lift surgery?